gcalica/gcalica.github.io/essays/first-look-into-javascript.md

   However, in JavaScript, there seems to be no distinct difference between a Class and an object.
 Classes themselves are also considered objects.
 There seems to be no real reason to use classes in Javascript other than working with a simpler syntax.

 # Functional Programming
   One particular thing that I am interested about when it comes to Javascript is functional programming.
-We all know that Java is an OOP language which means that it uses objects to model real world things.
+We all know that Java is an OOP language which means that it primarily uses objects to model real world things.
 But what if the program that I want to code doesn't need to be modeled after a real world object?
 In particular, what if I don't want my "objects" and their properties to be constantly changing all over the place.
 I believe that is when functional programming comes into play.
 With my limited knowledge of the subject, I think functional programming aims to have *functions* rather than objects as the building blocks for a program.

   Rather than modifying the objects themselves, the objects are passed around functions and those functions do the work instead.
-Functional programming emphasizes on avoiding changing states and working with mutable data.
+Functional programming heavily emphasizes on avoiding changing states and working with mutable data.

 ***
 Overall, I am excited to expand my skillset through learning Javascript.
-Although Javascript isn't just limited to web development, I still do feel though and have heard that there could be better programming languages than Javascript if I were to use it for non-web development use.
+Although Javascript isn't just limited to web development, I have heard that there could be better programming languages than Javascript if I were to use it for non-web development use.
 Regardless, being able to build a web app through Javascript would be an important skill to have.
 In the future, I do plan on building websites for my own personal use; therefore, learning Javascript is a good way to start for this future plan.